 The taxman will penalize you if you make RRSP contributions that exceed what you are allowed to contribute or if you invest in prohibited or non-qualified investments.

 Advantages of an RRSP

-Tax deductions: when you contribute to a RRSP, you get to deduct your contributions from your earned income, thus lowering your taxable income.
-This tax benefit is either immediate or realized at tax filing time when you get a tax refund consisting of any excess taxes you had paid on your gross income.
+Tax deductions: when you contribute to an RRSP, you get to deduct your contributions from your earned income, thus lowering your taxable income.
+This tax benefit is either immediate or realized at tax filing season when you get a tax refund consisting of any excess taxes you had paid on your gross income.

 To get the maximum benefit from this tax relief, you can re-invest your tax refunds.

 Tax-sheltered returns: Investment income earned on your RRSP investments are tax-sheltered and will not be taxed until you withdraw funds from your account.

 Lower Taxes: Most Canadians will fall into a lower tax bracket in retirement.
 This means that when they start withdrawing funds from their RRSP in retirement, they will likely pay tax at a lower rate than would have been possible at the peak of their earning years.